-- No sweatshirts, hoodies, or casual flip-flops for Church or Vespers dress. - On Sabbath, church dress must be worn in the cafeteria for Sabbath lunch.
-School or rec dress is acceptable for other Sabbath meals. - BanquetDeans will approve all banquet dress and costumes for both day and residence hall students, prior to banquets with consideration given to modesty principles. - All students are to keep their hair neat, clean, and modest in appearance and out of their eyes. - Anything that is styled to stand on end is to be no longer than two inches in length. - Hair is to be a natural color (auburn, black, blonde, and brown).
-Students should avoid extremes in hairstyle and color (i.e. brightly colored hair, mohawks, etc.). - Highlighting of the hair should be subtle. - Since neatness and acceptability are highly subjective qualities, the deans and administration will give guidance.
+- All students are to keep their hair neat, clean, and modest in appearance and out of their eyes. - Anything that is styled to stand on end is to be no longer than two inches in length. - Hair is to be a natural color (brown, black, auburn, and blonde).
+Hairstyle is to avoid extremes in style and color (i.e. brightly colored hair, Mohawks, etc.). - Highlighting of the hair should be subtle. - Since neatness and acceptability are highly subjective qualities, the deans and administration will give guidance.